Welcome to a chapter of the e-book DisasterInvestigation.

 In a proper timeline you can only do it once.
 Here is the Kurm data how M/S Estonia listed in four different ways:

-I and Heiwa Co suggest that the 90° heel occurred at 1.34 hrs, when the clock on the bridge stopped and when all survivors jumped into the sea, and that the ship sank 1.35 hrs due to hull leakage and open, watertight doors.
+I and Heiwa Co suggest that the 90° heel occurred at 1.34 hrs, when the clock on the bridge stopped and when all survivors jumped into the sea, and that the ship sank 1.35 hrs due to hull leakage, due to sabotage and open, watertight doors in the hull below waterline.

 The real Events - Water in the Engine Room - the Lifeboat Alarm - the Crew Escape